lfan3/camagru/README.md

 #php new things
 - php:// manual
 - use jsons.stingify (object), in the php, we need to transfer the object into array: array = (array)object;
+- dans users.php, mysql squery, la facon update,select with user = :user, not the same